oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/matrix_mul/README.md

 multiplying two large matrices.
 The code will attempt to run the calculation on both the GPU and CPU, and then verifies the results.
 The size of the computation can be adjusted for heavier workloads (defined below).
-If successful, the name of the offload device and a success message are displayed.
+If successful, the name of the offload device and a success message is displayed.

 This sample uses buffers to manage memory.
 For more information regarding